 They do this by way of the empathy that we feel for them, and the connection that we feel with them.
 They call us to love and care for them, nothing more and nothing less.

-While cats and cows and birds and dolphins (you get the idea) also have gentle built-in messages for us, if we will open our hearts to them; dogs provide easily relatable and comedic examples of energy balancing techniques, and so, check out these 6 things that your dog is trying to tell you:
+While cows and birds and dolphins (you get the idea) have messages for us about the oneness of Life; pets, like dogs, have another unique purpose—they provide easily relatable and comedic examples of energy balancing techniques that help us with daily life.
+Check out these 6 things that your dog is trying to tell you:

 Here’s a new meditation practice for you—watch a dog sleep.
-When your dog is sleeping, he or she is the vision of how to balance the energy of your body and mind.
+When your dog is sleeping, they are the vision of how to balance the energy of your body and mind.
 Sit with a sleeping dog, be at peace with them, and learn to relax.

 #2 Think Less; Play More